UninvitedActivity/UninvitedActivity/README.md

 The "-Export" file contains all IP addresses from all rules.

 I use Rule 1, 2, and 5 for traffic blocking.
 I use Rule 4 to detect potentially incorrect blocks.
 I occasionally use Rule 3 to see how many sites and services it breaks in order to work out additional tweaks to these rules.

-# What Is This?
-This is an IP address block list and a set of shell scripts that are intended to automatically create and update this list.

-# Why Is This?
-The idea is that, if there's traffic coming into a port behind which there's no service (and therefore there's no invitation for this traffic), then it's malicious and I don't want any data coming in from, or going out to, any such IP Addresses.

-Essentially: Using uninvited activity on closed ports to provide an additional layer of protection to open ports.

-This, specifically, is not an exercise in cleaning up log files.
-The log files need to remain 'dirty' for the blocking to remain current.

 # This Isn't Code!
 I sort of disagree, but it's also as close as I can get, so tough, move on.